Frank Chapman (ornithologist)

 Frank Michler Chapman (June 12, 1864 – November 15, 1945) was an American ornithologist and pioneering writer of field guides.

 Biography

-Chapman was born in West Englewood, New Jersey and attended Englewood Academy.
+Chapman was born in the West Englewood section of present-day Teaneck, New Jersey, and attended Englewood Academy.
 He joined the staff of the American Museum of Natural History in 1888 as assistant to Joel Asaph Allen.
 In 1901 he was made associate Curator of Mammals and Birds and in 1908 Curator of Birds.